esl/chirp_cockroach/README.md

 if one of the nodes is down.
 This is not ideal as sometimes containers might crash as a result of running 3 of them on one machine.

-### Important
-As of now (13.09.2022) CockroachDB does not have binaries/homebrew formulas for Macbooks with M1/M2 processors please use docker to run images for CockroachDB.

 ## What is CockroachDB?
 CockroachDB is a distributed SQL database built on a transactional and strongly-consistent key-value store.
 It scales horizontally; survives disk, machine, rack, and even data center failures with minimal latency disruption